Assessing U.S. and Partner Posture to Counter Propaganda and Disinformation

 The event showcased two new publications.
 First is a policy paper, based on a year-long research project with the GEC, to assess and remedy crucial gaps in the U.S. government posture to confront malicious influence activities.
 Second is a special issue of the United Kingdom's RUSI Journal that analyzes a variety of propaganda and disinformation threats targeting democracies globally.
 Overall, the two publications offer strategic frameworks for understanding state and non-state malicious influence activities and strategic-policy guidelines for the U.S. and its allies.

-Jani Vujica, Director of Analytics & Research at the GEC, opened the event followed by a panel discussion featuring:
+- Jani Vujica, Director of Analytics & Research at the GEC

-Associate Professor Alastair Reed of Swansea University and editor of the RUSI Journal special issue; and
+- Alastair Reed, Associate Professor at Swansea University and editor of the RUSI Journal special issue